Drachenfrucht1/godotcord/README.md

 > This integration is not official and is not supported by the Discord GameSDK Developers.

+> Not every functionality of this module has been thoroughly tested.
+I advise against using it in production.

 Godotcord currently only supports the Windows platform (both 32 and 64 bit, but only 64 bit tested).
 Support for linux any mac may come in the future.

 # Setup